-Digital imaging pixel coordinates place the lowest X and Y axis coordinate values in the top left of an image.
+Digital imaging pixel coordinates to place the lowest X and Y-axis coordinate values in the top left of an image.
 If we are to Interpret the Magic Quadrants on this basis, the “Challengers” quadrant is correctly ordered as the lowest ranking quadrant on Gartner’s methodology explanation.

-Let us assume that the X and Y axis run left to right and bottom to top respectively for scoring of the metrics “Ability to Execute” and “Completeness of Vision” as per the direction of the arrows on Gartner’s methodology page.
+Let us assume that the X and Y-axis run left to right and bottom to top respectively to score the metrics “Ability to Execute” and “Completeness of Vision” as per the direction of the arrows on Gartner’s methodology page.
 And as the magic quadrants have a square shape, let us assume that “Ability to Execute” and “Completeness of Vision” are weighted equally.